-Loans receivable:
+Loans receivable, including Convertible Instruments:

 The measurement of expected credit losses is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default, taking the time value of money into consideration.